ashwaniYDV/My-LSM-Tree-cpp/README.md

 * Reads are highly efficient, leveraging an in-memory index to store byte offsets of the latest records in the data file.
 * It is fault-tolerant, persisting both data and index to the file system.
 * Supports crash recovery through "write-ahead logging," allowing the reconstruction of the index in case of system crashes during the persistence process.
+* Data is stored in multiple chunks for handling large data.

 ## TODO
-* For handling large data, store the data in multiple files and write compression algorithms which runs in background to merge these files (since data file is append only, a key can be present in multiple files with latest record in one of the new files)
+* Write a compression algorithms which runs in background to merge these chunks (since data file is append only, a key can be present in multiple files but its latest record will be in one of the latest files)
 * Implement LSM tree.

-#### Running Project
-* Create a bin folder in root directory if it doesn't exists.
-It will store the data and index file binaries.